Skip to main content

 Once you’ve created subscription groups, you can manage them from the Settings page:

-Adding Contacts to Subscription Groups
+Adding and Removing Contacts to and from Subscription Groups

 There are several ways to add contacts to subscription groups: